Your common Northstowe questions answered

 If you have a question and answer that you would like added to this page, please send the details through to email@example.com

-In regard to the timing of each building coming forwards, as of 16 March 2023, here’s what we can tell you at this stage:
+With regards to the timing of each building coming forwards, as of 28 November 2023, here’s what we can tell you:

-- Temporary community centre: Our plans for a temporary community centre at Northstowe were approved by our Planning Committee on Wednesday 8 March 2023.
-The Council will now work with the contractors supplying the building to confirm the timeline for getting it equipped – and will let Northstowe residents know an opening date as soon as possible.
 You can view a video of the building being delivered below; our thanks to SkyTech Cambridge for the footage.
-The building will be placed on land owned by the Council next to The Green, on Pathfinder Way, alongside the area earmarked for Northstowe’s permanent community centre.
-The large single-storey modular building includes plans for a generous lobby with kitchenette and toilets, storage, and will have space for 3 offices, an NHS room, and 2 large community rooms which can be used for a wide range of activities for all ages including:
+The building has been placed on land owned by the Council next to The Green, on Pathfinder Way, alongside the area earmarked for Northstowe’s permanent community centre.
+The large single-storey modular building includes a generous lobby with kitchenette and toilets, storage, and has space for 3 offices, an NHS room, and 2 large community rooms which can be used for a wide range of activities for all ages including:

 - Community cafe and pantry